2007-08: Jeff Costello spent the season at Catholic Memorial (USHS), where he potted 31 goals and 48 assists in 22 games.

 2012-13: Costello had a breakout season for Notre Dame in his junior year, finishing as the Notre Dame’s third-leading scorer behind Anders Lee (Islanders) and Bryan Rust (Pittsburgh).
 He scored 11 goals with 19 assists in 33 games and was +18 with 52 penalty minutes.
 The Fighting Irish won the final CCHA playoff championship after finishing second to Miami in the regular season.
 Notre Dame lost to St. Cloud State in the NCAA Midwest Regional semifinals.

 Costello is a feverishly hard worker both on and off the ice.
-Goes into the corners and works hard on the forecheck.
-Can take hits and deal them out.
-Very persistent at both ends of the ice.
-Just a good two-way player who will do what is asked.
+He goes into the corners and works hard on the forecheck.
+He can take hits and deal them out though his hard-charging style has been rough on his own physical well-being at times.
+Costello is persistent at both ends of the ice and is a solid two-way player who will do what is asked.